 - 1/2 cup Parmesan cheese

 In a 3 or 4 quart heavy saucepan or Dutch oven, heat 3 Tbsp butter on medium heat.
 Add the onion and cook for a few minutes until translucent.
 Add salt and pepper.
-Add the rice and cook for 3 minutes or so, stirring until nicely coated and becoming translucent.
+Add the rice and cook for 3 minutes or so, stirring until nicely coated in the oil and becoming translucent around the edges.

 Now add more stock in 1/2 cup increments to the risotto, stirring gently for about 3 minutes until the liquid is nearly absorbed.
-Repeat until rice is al dente, and additional three or four times.
+Repeat until rice is al dente, an additional three or four times.
 This should take about 15 minutes.
-(If your rice is absorbing the stock faster or slower than three minutes, adjust your heat) When finished, remove from heat.
-You want to end up with al dente rice and a creamy sauce – it will thicken a bit more when you add the parmesan.
+(If your rice is absorbing the stock faster or slower than three minutes, adjust your heat.)

 Note the stock amount given is approximate.
 You may need a little more or less.
 If you end up needing more stock and you find yourself without, just use water or the cooking water from the asparagus.